Music Production in Logic Pro X - The Complete Course!

 The reason they are called loops is because it’s a bit of music or sound that can seamlessly can go round and round in a continuous loop.

 There are two different types of Apple loops, MIDI and audio loops.
 Audio loops are played in real time where the part is actually played by a musician, i.e. a audio guitar loop.
 MIDI loops are MIDI information which is put onto a software instrument, such as a synthesiser.

 Logic Pro X has tons of both types of loops that you can use for you songs.

-In this lecture we are going to learn how to navigate around our Apple Loops library in Logic Pro X.
+In this Music Production in Logic Pro X - The Complete Course you are going to learn how to navigate around our Apple Loops library in Logic Pro X.

 I will show you on screen how to narrow down your Apple Loop search so you can quickly find loops to use in your Logic Pro X projects.